devennn/devennn.github.io/_posts/2020-07-20-cnn-for-images-and-texts.md

 [*Image Source: ResearchGate*](https://www.researchgate.net/profile/Tao_Jiang10/publication/320441691/figure/fig3/AS:631629156462608@1527603534394/A-CNN-architecture-that-adds-convolution-layers-and-pooling-layers-before-dense-layers.png)

 #### Convolutional Layer
-Humans classify an image by observing shapes to form an object.
+Humans classify images by observing shapes to form an object.
 Almost the same idea is applied here.
 The only difference is CNN observe much more detail representation of shape.

 It uses feature detector called filter.
 At the begining of training, all filters are randomly initialized.
 Then, the model will tune the filter according to what features best describe the label.